LEGAL

 In the preceding twelve (12) months, we may have Disclosed the following categories of Personal Information for a Business Purpose:

-We may Disclose your Personal Information for a Business Purpose to perform services on your behalf and provide you with the insurance products and services you expect from us to the following categories of third parties:
+We may Disclose to the following categories of third parties your Personal Information for a Business Purpose to perform services on your behalf and to provide you with the insurance products and services you expect from us:

 • Service providers.